First Wooden Driver Head >250cc in Volume/Size

 1994 – Golfsmith Long Jon Laminated Maple & Graphite Insert Driver

 In the early 1990s, the trend had already begun to design larger size driver heads.
-As a form of driver head size comparison, the golf industry began to reference the volume of the head in cubic centimeters (ss) of volume.
+As a form of driver head size comparison, the golf industry began to reference the volume of the head in cubic centimeters (cc).
 In the early 90s, stainless steel woodheads were the established norm as titanium had not yet been used as a woodhead material.
-However, the clubhead production foundries had not yet achieved the skill to cast very thin wall sections so it was not possible at this time to make stainless woods any larger than 200cc.
+However, the clubhead production foundries had not yet achieved the skill to cast very thin wall sections with adequate durability so it was not possible in the early 90s to make stainless woods larger than 200cc.

 In the early 1990s there was still a reasonable demand for wooden drivers.
 Because Golfsmith was the largest component clubmaking supplier in the industry, it was important for the company to offer the widest possible array of clubhead designs which still included wooden driver heads.
 Prior to the Long Jon, the largest wooden driver head was 200cc in volume.
 To make a larger size wooden driver to follow the trend in the beginning stages in metal woods, Tom chose laminated maple for the woodhead material because it was stronger than persimmon.
-After performing extensive R&D to determine the maximum possible size of a cavity inside the wooden head to reduce weight, and through using a very light polymer over the full face width face to further reduce headweight, the Long Jon driver was able to be designed to a significantly larger wood head size at just over 250cc in volume which also allowed the model to have the highest moment of inertia of any wooden head ever created.
+After performing extensive R&D to determine the maximum possible size of a hollow cavity inside the wooden head to reduce weight, and through using a very light polymer face over the full width of the face to further reduce weight, the Long Jon driver was able to be designed to a significantly larger wood head size at just over 250cc in volume which also allowed the model to have the highest moment of inertia of any wooden head ever created.

-First Driver Family Designed with Specifications Matched to Different Golfer Swing Speeds
+First Driver Family Designed with Separate Models Matched to a Different Golfer Swing Speed

 1995 – Golfsmith Designated Drivers

-Created for Golfsmith in 1995 Wishon’s Designated Driver series in 1995 consisted of 5 different stainless steel driver heads, each designed with a different loft, face height and face angle that was matched to 10mph increments of golfer clubhead swing speed from <70mph up to >100mph.
-By engraving the different clubhead speed on the sole of each driver head, clubmakers could choose the right driver model for a golfer based on their clubhead speed to offer the golfer a better chance of being fit with a driver that was properly matched to their swing speed to achieve the most distance possible for their speed.
+Created for Golfsmith in 1995 Wishon’s Designated Driver series consisted of 5 different stainless steel driver heads, each designed with a different loft, face height and face angle that was matched to 10mph increments of golfer clubhead swing speed from <70mph up to >100mph.
+By engraving the different clubhead speed range on the sole of each driver head, clubmakers could choose the right driver model for a golfer based on their clubhead speed to offer the golfer a better chance of being fit with a driver to achieve the most distance possible for their swing speed.